Tag Archives: James McAvoy

 The first thing I noticed with this impressive trailer is how wonderfully creepy Skarsgård looks as Pennywise.
 The second is the brilliant casting of most, if not all of the adult versions of the kids in the movie.

 I wonder if this could be the version of IT that actually really terrifies me.
 I’m ready to find out.
-I think I’m ready to find out.
+At least I think I’m ready to find out.

 Javier Botet , Sophia Lillis, Jack Dylan Grazer, Finn Wolfhard, Jaeden Martell and Troy James, also star.